What We Do

 Storytelling

-Our first-person storytelling workshops are designed to awaken the thousands of stories inside of you.
-That's right, you have more stories to tell than you think.
-Through story mining and sharpening exercises, we'll meet you where you're at to enhance your storytelling skills whether you're a veteran or brand new to the vulnerability of sharing your own experiences.
-We hope storytelling will empower you- fostering creativity and originality.
-Constructive feedback, if desired, allow individuals to refine their storytelling techniques.
-By the end these workshops, attendees gain a deeper understanding of storytelling methods and skills to enhance their ability to captivate audiences and speak their truth.
+Our first-person storytelling workshops are designed to awaken the thousands of stories inside of you!
+That's right, you have more stories to tell than you think and all of them can be told in an engaging way.
+Through story mining and performance-sharpening exercises, we'll meet you where you're at to fine tune your storytelling skills.
+We hope sharing your experiences will empower you to embrace vulnerability as a strength and help you to develop your voice.
+Constructive feedback from teachers Tess McCarthy and Michael J. Sielaff (and one another, if desired) is provided as well to refine your storytelling techniques.
+By the end these workshops, attendees gain a deeper understanding of storytelling to enhance their ability to captivate audiences and speak their truth.
+We hold a Storytelling Workshop & Open Mic at The Clubhouse in Los Feliz on 1st Wednesdays from 8-10pm and in Filipinotown/on Zoom on 3rd Wednesdays from 8-10pm.
+Contact us for more info!

 Artivism

 Let's create art that comforts and challenges!
 Our artivism workshops are a transformative experience that combines artistic expression with activism to create social change.
 Participants engage in various art forms such as visual arts, performance, or multimedia to address pressing social issues.
 Attendees are inspired in exploring how art can be a powerful tool for activism and advocacy, fostering a deeper connection between creativity and social impact.
 The workshop aims to empower individuals to become artivists, bridging the gap between art and activism for a meaningful impact on society.
-Mediums to create socially conscious art include but are not limited to paintings, stories, sketches, stand-up, poetry, character monologues, or any other medium - serious or comedic - to express yourself.
+Mediums to create socially conscious art include but are not limited to paintings, stories, sketches, stand-up, poetry, character monologues, or any other medium - serious or comedic - to express yourself!
+We hold laughtivism (socially conscious comedy- artivism's younger sister) and artivism workshops from 6-7pm twice a month on Mondays before improv class.
+These workshops are lead by Mirage Thrams and/or Michael J. Sielaff (aka improv/teacher duo Future Ancestors).

 Go Rogue